A 2024 cohort will be formed; the application and schedule of sessions will be posted by November 2023.

 Aimee Graves, MA, Executive Director, The Haven

-Aimee Graves joined The Haven in February 2022 as Executive Director.
-She brings over 15 years of executive-level positions and a career spanning over 23 years in community-based nonprofit organizations that serve people recovering from addiction and mental health disorders.
+Aimee Graves joined The Haven in February 2022.
+She brings over 15 years of executive-level positions and a career spanning over 30 years in community-based nonprofit organizations that serve people recovering from addiction and mental health disorders.
 Her experience encompasses a broad range of prevention, early intervention, and treatment services for children, adolescents, adults, and families.
 Aimee is an alumna of the Survival Skills program.

 Joan Hubele received a Bachelor of Science degree from the University of Arizona and majored in Finance and Entrepreneurship.
 She returned to UA and received her Master of Business Administration.

-Joan has been in the finance and accounting field for twenty years and in the world of nonprofit finance and accounting for the last seven.
-Previously, she worked for a variety of companies and industries including big tech, manufacturing, and healthcare.
+Joan has been in the finance and accounting field for twenty-two years and in the world of nonprofit finance and accounting for the last nine.
+Previously, she worked for a variety of companies and industries, including big tech, manufacturing, and healthcare.
 Within the nonprofit field, she has worked with various sizes and types of nonprofits ranging from a very large behavioral health organization all the way to a single-person fundraising organization.
 Most recently, she served as the CFO of a dynamic mid-sized nonprofit.
+Currently, Joan is the owner of an accounting firm that specializes in serving small and growing nonprofits.

 Michael McDonald, Executive Director, Tucson Audubon

-With a master’s degree in international management, Michael McDonald currently serves as the Executive Director of Tucson Audubon, after having served several decades in leadership positions at a handful of Arizona nonprofit and for-profit organizations.
+With a master’s degree in international management, Michael McDonald currently serves as the Executive Director of Arizona Land and Water Trust after having served several decades in leadership positions at a handful of Arizona nonprofit and for-profit organizations.

 Realizing all the mistakes he’s made along the way in his organizational leadership practice, Michael McDonald is back in school part-time for a master’s degree in social work, learning alongside the next generation of community leaders.
 To personally rejuvenate, Michael birds, gardens, plays piano, and gets goofy with his granddaughters.